SeraByte/IdleCheck/README.md

 # IdleCheck

-Simple Windows tray tool that locks your PC after a period of inactivity.
+Simple Windows tray tool that locks your PC after a period of inactivity. (lock like WIN+L)

 ## Features
 - Idle detection via Windows API